Digital Marketing Agency | SEO, Paid Social & PPC

 It is necessary to have a solid understanding of why maintaining anonymity when online is so critical before diving into decentralized VPNs like Tor.

-When you do a search for a website on the internet, the device you use will make queries to the Internet Service Provider (ISP) that you use (ISP).
+When you search a website on the internet, the device you use will make queries to the Internet Service Provider (ISP) that you use (ISP).
 As soon as the request is received, your Internet service provider is aware of both your IP address and the address of the website you are trying to access.
 Your Internet service provider will be able to determine your location and other information about the website you are seeing as a result of this.

 Your request, along with your IP address, is forwarded by your Internet service provider to the website you are trying to access.
 Your Internet service provider (ISP) as well as the website you are currently viewing are aware of the areas you have been surfing.